I can give you a thousand reasons not to choose me.

 I spend far too much time enjoying my time alone and far too much money on things I really don’t need.

 You are likely to find a more homely, reliable and eager partner anywhere else but here.

 So no, you don’t have to explain yourself, I can take a stab in the dark at why you wouldn’t chose me.
 And I’m perfectly alright with that.

-Of course what’s harder to swallow is that I cannot give you one reason to in fact chose me.
+Of course what’s harder to swallow, is that I cannot give you one reason, to chose me.
 And what sort of embarrassing excuse for self-dignity and reason could say that so unashamedly?
 Well not me, because I am thoroughly embarrassed to admit it.
-Though oddly not ashamed.
+Though oddly, not ashamed.

 Perhaps one day I will learn the answers to these questions, to why I am the way that I am and why anyone else should choose to love me.

 Perhaps I am foolishly waiting to learn my worth through the eyes of my lover but you know, I think (perhaps foolishly) it’s working.

 And when I get there, you’ll be the last to know or care.